-The Sardinian Warbler (Curruca melanocephala) was recorded five times (five individuals) in the study area during observations in July 2020, October 2020, March 2021, April 2021, and June 2021.
+The Sardinian Warbler (Curruca melanocephala) was recorded three times (three individuals) in the study area during observations in July 2020, April 2021, and June 2021.

-The Black eared Wheatear (Oenanthe hispanica) was recorded once (one individual) in the study area during observations in May 2021.
+Black eared Wheatear (Oenanthe hispanica) was recorded twice (two individuals) in the study area during observations in July 2020 and June 2021.

-The European Green Woodpecker (Picus viridis) was recorded once (one individual) in the study area during observations, during the month of October 2020.
+Green woodpecker (Picus viridis) was recorded once (one individual) in the study area during observations in December 2020.

-The Tawny Owl (Strix aluco) was recorded once (one individual) in the study area during observations, in the month of January 2021.
+Tawny owl (Strix aluco) was recorded twice (two individuals) in the study area during observations, during the months of October 2020 and November 2020.

-Capturing the above information on Maps with bird recording points
+Mapping of the above information on Documentation Maps

-The field research area and the field sampling locations of the avifauna within it (and with satellite image background) are then depicted on Maps with bird recording points, as analyzed in the previous section.
-In addition, maps for land use and habitat types within the field research area according to the 2018 Corine land cover base, and maps with satellite image backgrounds depict all flights of raptors and other important species recorded during the field research along with the locations of the wind turbine installations for the project under study.
-Finally, a Map with bird recording points also illustrates the locations of the nearest significant bat caves in the study area and their locations relative to the location of the field research area.
+The field research area and the field sampling locations of the avifauna within it (and with satellite imagery background), as discussed in the previous section, are then captured on documentation maps.
+In addition, maps and land use and habitat types within the field survey area according to the 2018 Corine land cover base, and maps with satellite image backgrounds depict all flights of raptors and other important species recorded during the field survey along with the locations of the wind turbine installations for the project under study.
+Finally, a documentation map also depicts the locations of the nearest significant bat caves in the study area and their locations relative to the location of the field survey area.